 - Mission and Goals

 - Annual Report

 - Corporate Members

 - Honorary Members

-In 1998, REAL formed the Lanark & Leeds Green Community (LL Green) and in 2000 Evergreen Avenue, as projects of REAL.
-LL Green engaged homeowners in specific actions to reduce their impact on energy use, water, shorelines and land.
+In 1998, REAL the Lanark & Leeds Green Community (LL Green) and in 2000 Evergreen Avenue, as projects of REAL.
+LL Green engaged homeowners in specific actions to reduce impact on energy use, water, shorelines and land.
 It’s projects are now considered direct projects of REAL.
-Evergreen Avenue is both a living memorial to veterans and peacekeepers from the area and a community beautification project that features native vegetation.
+Evergreen Avenue is living memorial to veterans and peacekeepers from the area and a community beautification project that features native vegetation.